alsahfiza/alsahfiza.github.io/_powerbi/Analyze Zomato's Business Data.md

     480w:    /assets/powerbi/Zomato.png

 description: >
               Zomato is a restaurant search and discovery service.
 Operating in several countries worldwide, they provide detailed information and customer reviews of various restaurants.
+The owners of Zomato, want to unearth the hidden anomalies in their business data.
+The final aim is to analyze the data in a way that helps them to accurately judge their business performance.

 links:
   - title:   Veiw